Pritchy96/OpenTomb/README.md

     cmake . && make

-Necessary dependencies are development headers for SDL2, png, LUA 5.2, ZLIB.
-You can install them in Ubuntu-based distro with this command:
+The required dependencies are the development headers for SDL2, png, LUA 5.2, ZLIB.
+You can install them in an Ubuntu-based distro with this command:

     sudo apt-get install libopenal-dev libsdl2-dev libpng12-dev liblua5.2-dev libglu1-mesa-dev zlib1g-dev

-On Mac, use XCode project, which is also available in source code.
+On Mac you can use the XCode project, which is also available in source code.

 NB: Please note that OpenTomb requires C++11 (-std=c++11) flag to compile properly!
 You may use CPU-specific optimization flags (-march=prescott, -march=i486, -march=core2),